 Send a Self Assessment tax return (external link) instead if you usually complete one, for example if you are self-employed.

 Send a P85 and a tax return if you are going to be working full-time for a UK-based employer for at least one full tax year.

 Sending your Tax Return

 You cannot use HMRC’s online services to tell them you are leaving the UK.
 Instead, you need to:

-- get help from a professional, such as an accountant
+get help (external link) from a professional, such as an accountant

 Complete the ‘residence’ section in your tax return (form SA109 if you’re sending it by post).

 You will be charged a penalty if you do not meet the deadline - it is earlier if you are sending your return by post (31 October).

 What Happens Next